Alexander-Sol/ShinyVolcano/README.md

 ```
 3. Open a web browser and type localhost:3838 (Windows) or 0.0.0.0:3838 into the search bar.

-This app is designed to allow users to explore differential expression analysis results in an interactive fashion.
-The app comes with three datasets, but users are able to upload their own as a .csv file.

-To use this app with your own data, upload a .csv file containing differential expression data.
-The file must contain three columns, labeled "gene", "log2FoldChange", and "padj" containing gene names, fold change information, and the adjusted p-value, respectively.

-An example is included in the git repo: "ExampleUserInput.csv".

-Currently the conditions are hard-coded to CHIR and IWP2, but this will change in future iterations.

 If you have any questions, I can be reached at solivais@wisc.edu